Physical Therapy Guide to Herniated Disk

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat people who have low back pain as a result of a herniated disc.
+All physical therapists are prepared through education and experience to treat people who have low back pain as a result of a herniated disk.
 You may want to consider:

 - A physical therapist who is experienced in treating people with orthopedic, or musculoskeletal, problems.